South African lender Absa posts marginal rise in interim profit

-JOHANNESBURG, Aug 14 (Reuters) - South African lender Absa Group ABGJ.J on Monday posted a marginal rise in interim profit as it benefited from higher interest rates whose impact was partly offset by higher impairments, the bank said.
+JOHANNESBURG, Aug 14 (Reuters) - South African lender Absa Group ABGJ.J on Monday posted a marginal rise in interim profit as it benefited from higher interest rates, which was partly offset by higher impairments.

-The lender posted a headline earnings per share - a profit measure - of 13.21 rand ($0.6945) for the half year that ended June 30, against 12.67 rand seen in the corresponding period a year ago.
+The lender posted a headline earnings per share of 13.21 rand ($0.6945) for the half year ended June 30, against 12.67 rand the corresponding period a year ago.

+The top five private South African banks - among the continent's biggest - are generally known to have well-capitalised balance sheets and strictly conservative lending practices.

+But as Africa's most advanced economy came under strain due to high interest rates and higher inflation, it took a toll on banks' loan books, already struggling to manage the spillover effects of long hours of daily blackouts.

 ($1 = 19.0202 rand)